When you wake up from deep sleep and feel there is a sticky substance in your eye, are you aware of where it emerges from?

-That sticky substance is an eye discharge also addressed as eye gunk, rheum, goop, or ‘sleep’.
+That sticky substance is an eye discharge, also addressed as eye gunk, rheum, goop, or ‘sleep’.
 These tiny residues are much more than just a substance you remove from the corner of your eye every morning.
 This discharge is a combination of mucus, oil, skin cells, and other residues that get accumulated during your sleep.

-Why does the discharge get accumulated during your sleep?
-An average person tends to blink 15-20 times per minute, the blinking keeps the eye protected, provides moisture as well as washes away the mucus.
-So when you sleep, the mucus is not washed away and gets accumulated in the corner of the eye.
+An average person tends to blink 15-20 times per minute, the blinking keeps the eye protected, provides moisture, and washes away the mucus.
+So when you sleep, the mucus is not washed out and gets accumulated in the corner of the eye.

 - Blurred vision

 - Bloodshot red eyes

 - Light sensitivity or photophobia

 The primary reason behind the goop or mucus is a bacterial or viral infection, allergy, or dirt.

 Bacterial eye infections require antibiotic drops to get rid of them.
 The treatments, as prescribed by the doctor, usually takes 5-10 days to make you free from bacterial infection.
 On the other hand, viral infections might take some more time to go, usually 2-3 weeks.
 Washing your hands at regular intervals and keeping your hands away from your eyes prevents eye infection from spreading.
 Fungal eye infection is rare, but are serious as they can be sight-threatening.

 If the problems persist for a longer period then there could be other reasons like: